floatdrop/pg-parade/readme.md

 	read: 'postgres://localhost:5433/postgres'
 });

-db.write.query('INSERT INTO test VALUES (1)'); // Will be executed on closest write server db.read.query('SELECT * FROM test'); // Will be executed on closest read server
+db.write.query('INSERT INTO test VALUES (1)'); // Will be executed on write server db.read.query('SELECT * FROM test'); // Will be executed on read server
 ```